 In addition to distribution system upgrades integrated with the roads projects as described previously, engineering and design for lateral replacements on Liberty Street and the balance of Route 304 in Town (Railroad Avenue and Water Street east of Liberty Street), were completed in 2010.
-They should be put out to bid and construction commenced in 2012.
+They should be put out to bid and construction commenced in 2013.
 The draft report on the Water Distribution System also called for additional water line looping along Route 304 on the east side of Town to increase flow for fire control and service redundancy.
 Designs for this loop are completed in anticipation of growth to the east of Town, and additional piping and meter replacements should also be considered for older parts of the system.
 These needs warrant additional appropriations for construction and debt service and will impact future capital expenditures.
+Debt service for these upgrades will continue for the next 15 years.